miyako/wak-ftp/install.md

 **Solution 1**: Use a dedicated project

+The code to load a module inside this location would be specific to your project setup and calling convention.

 **Solution 2**: Use an abosolute path to a location inside the solution

 For example: